 Dads are much more involved in their children’s lives, but they don’t always get the thanks they deserve.
-Dads not only make major contributions to child care, household chores, and family finances, but they also help their kids to navigate their private and online lives (click to view the Modern Day Dad Infographic for more info).
+Dads not only make major contributions to child care, household chores, and family finances, but they also help their kids to navigate their private and online lives.
 Therefore, it’s important to recognize dads for their unwavering dedication to their families.

 Although my father wasn’t an active part of my life, I had family members and men in the community who stepped in to be surrogate dads when I needed them the most.
 I’d like to take a moment and thank these men for impacting my life: